PowerDNS/weakforced/docs/manpages/wforce_webhook.5.md

 		{"key": "1.4.3.3:webhooktest@foobar.com",
 		"bl_type": "ip_login_bl"}

+* addwl - Runs each time a whitelist entry is added (from Lua or the REST API).
+The webhook includes the request payload.
+An example payload for the HTTP post is shown below:

+		{"key": "webhooktest@foobar.com",
+		"reason": "This user is an admin",
+		"expire_secs": 10, "wl_type": "login_wl"}

+* delwl - Runs each time a whitelist entry is deleted (from Lua or the REST API).
+The webhook includes the request payload.
+An example payload for the HTTP post is shown below:

+		{"key": "1.4.3.3:webhooktest@foobar.com",
+		"wl_type": "ip_login_wl"}

 * expirebl - Runs each time a blacklist entry is expired.
 An example payload for the HTTP post is shown below:

 		{"key": "webhooktest@foobar.com", "bl_type": "login_bl"}

+* expirewl - Runs each time a whitelist entry is expired.
+An example payload for the HTTP post is shown below:

+		{"key": "webhooktest@foobar.com", "wl_type": "login_wl"}

 # CUSTOM WEBHOOKS